zammad/zammad-org/src/sr/documentation/use/guides/search.md

 If you press [[enter]] or click on `detailed search`, Zammad displays a page with search results.
-There you can narrow down your search by selecting a specific object type (e.g. customer) in the tablist below the search bar.
+There you can narrow down your search by selecting a specific object type (e.g. customer) in the tab bar below the search bar.

 ![Screenshot shows detailed
 search](/screenshots/cypress/usage-guide-search.cy.js/search-detail.png)